 What should you consider before using TikTok?

-As with everything, there are somethings you will want to consider before adding TikTok to your recruitment strategy.
+As with everything, there are somethings you will want to consider before adding a TikTok Recruiter.

 Videos Might Not Be Seen

 TikTok chooses videos “For You” based on videos that you have liked, shared, re-watched, or commented on.
 It also shows videos to people based on location, so using location-based hashtags can help get your videos in front of people based on locations you are looking to target.(6) This is good for the fact that you don’t need TikTok users to follow your company in order to be seen, however, since the content is so niche and targeted it may not show up in front of candidates.